vitessio/website/content/en/docs/17.0/reference/features/schema-tracking.md

 ## VTTablet

 Schema tracking is enabled in VTTablet with the flag `--queryserver-config-schema-change-signal`, defaults to `true`.
-When enabled, VTTablet sends schema changes to VTGate based on an interval that can be modified with the flag `--queryserver-config-schema-change-signal-interval` (defaults to 5 seconds).
+When enabled, VTTablet sends schema changes to VTGate when a DDL query executes.
+Apart from DDL executions, VTTablet also checks for schema changes on an interval that can be modified with the flag `--queryserver-config-schema-reload-time` (defaults to 30 minutes).